What stores are open, closed on Thanksgiving?

-Stores are once again announcing their plans to either start Black Friday early or remain closed for Thanksgiving.
+Stores have announced their plans to either start Black Friday early or remain closed for Thanksgiving.

 Many national retailers want to give their employees and customers a chance to enjoy Thanksgiving Day with their families without having to worry about working and shopping.
+REI announced it will yet again close on Black Friday in addition to Thanksgiving as part of its #OptOutside campaign.

-Others, though, are opening their doors.
-Macy's was among the first stores to announce its plans to open on Thanksgiving.
+Others, though, are seeking to entice shoppers into their stores on Thanksgiving with big deals.
+Some will be opening in the evening while others, like Walmart, will be open all day.

-"Macy's will open our full-line department stores at 5 p.m. on Thursday, November 23, to serve our customers who want to begin their holiday shopping Thanksgiving Day," Macy's said in a statement provided to ABC.
+Toys R Us said that it would open at 5 p.m. on Thanksgiving for "30 continuous hours of holiday shopping" while Target said it will be open 6 p.m. to midnight on Thanksgiving to "accommodate guests who make Black Friday shopping part of their Thanksgiving tradition, and reflect when the retailer has seen the most shopping in its stores for the past several years."

 OPEN THANKSGIVING